 CHINA CHOIR TOUR

-Students from Jianghan University in Wuhan, China visit UW-Parkside and perform with Parkside students in two concerts in Wisconsin.
+Students from Jianghan University visit the midwest and perform with Parkside students in two concerts.

 Parkside students tour Beijing and the Great Wall and perform in two concerts alongside their new friends in China.